-Number of Name
+Name Number of shares

 J.P.
 Morgan Securities LLC

 Cowen and Company, LLC

 Credit Suisse Securities (USA) LLC

 Canaccord Genuity LLC

-Total
+Total 6.700.000

 The underwriters are committed to purchase all the common shares offered by us if they purchase any shares.
 The underwriting agreement also provides that if an underwriter defaults, the purchase commitments of non-defaulting underwriters may also be increased or the offering may be terminated.